hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ## Overview

 The network consists of one or more individual sites, each with its own DNS server.
-The DNS servers are responsible for internal DNS names and forwards other requests to other (external) DNS servers.
+The DNS servers are responsible for internal domain names and forward other requests to other (external) DNS servers.

 All nodes in the network run Ubuntu 22.04 LTS as operating system.
 This is mostly relevant for the installation part of this document.
-The configuration should be distribution-independent.
+The configuration of the DNS servers should be distribution-independent.

 The DNS servers use ISC Bind 9 as DNS Server software.
 So, the DNS configuration is specific for Bind 9.

 The DNS servers are installed and configured automatically with Ansible.
 This includes the basic server configuration as well as the zone files.
-Additionally, there is support for subdomain aliases.
+Additionally, multiple subdomains containing the same records - called aliases in this document - are supported.

 Note: The DNS configuration only contains A records and only IPv4 addressing is used.